RenaudLapierre/Blender-ProjectSetUp/README.md

 # Blender-ProjectSetUp
-A Blender add-on that helps the user create a folder structure for their projects, all within Blender
+A Blender add-on that helps the user create a folder structure for their projects, all within Blender.
+This add-on also enable the user to quickly set a Pureref board per project.

 To install : F4 > Preferences > Add-ons > Install > Project SetUp